vinaykumarare/F21MP-dissertation/README.md

 #for Evalaution we have used the datsets that are listed below

-1. A 150 prompts which are unseen in training from safe text SafeText datset
+1. A 150 prompts which are unseen in training from SafeText datset

 2. [AdvBench Prompts](evaluation_data/advbench)